 A well-trained oculoplastic surgeon can combine their knowledge of the eye with the artistic expertise of a plastic surgeon.
 You need a doctor that can ensure that the procedure is done correctly, but also won’t leave an unsightly scar near your eyes.
 Dr. Liu is an oculoplastic surgeon and has completed an ASOPRS fellowship, making her one of the most highly qualified oculoplastic surgeons in North America.

-In certain instances, an injection of a combination of an anti-metabolite and steroid can help the body break-up the chalazion faster.
 If a surgical removal is needed, topical eye drops and a local injection provide anesthesia to the eyelid area.
-A chalazion clamp is applied to the affected area and helps evert and stabilize the eyelid during the procedure.
-A posterior incision (on the inside of the eyelid), excision of the posterior cyst-like wall, and curettage of the involved area is performed as an office procedur.
+A chalazion clamp is applied to the affected area to help evert and stabilize the eyelid during the procedure.
+A posterior incision (on the inside of the eyelid), excision of the posterior cyst-like wall, and curettage of the involved area is performed as an office procedure.
 Less frequently, an anterior incision is made through the skin if the lesion is “pointing” through the skin.
 If the skin overlying a chalazion has become thin and damaged due to chronic inflammation, then suture wound repair is occasionally indicated.
-Eye patches are not typically needed.
-A combined antibiotic-steroid eye drop (daily use) and/or ointment (evening use) may be prescribed for one week.
-Ice packs should be applied the first few days following the procedure and then warm compresses can be used.
+Eye patches are not typically needed, however ice packs should be applied the first few days following the procedure and then warm compresses can be used.

 Chalazion removal typically takes about 30 minutes from start to finish.

-Chalazion removal should not leave a visible scar after healed since the incision is usually on the inside of the eyelid.
+Chalazion removal should not leave a visible scar after healing since either no incisions are made or the incision is typically hidden on the inside of the eyelid.
 Non-specialized surgeons may have results with more visible scarring.

 Chalazion removal is generally a very safe procedure.
-When considering any eyelid surgery, it is important to inform your surgeon of any abnormalities of your eyes, vision, or your general medical health.
-Dr. Liu requires all eyelid surgery patients to have a full eye exam with dilation completed within the last year before scheduling surgery.
+When considering any eyelid procedure, it is important to inform your surgeon of any abnormalities of your eyes, vision, or your general medical health.

-It is important to remember that while all surgery carries some risks, even when performed by the most highly trained surgeon and at the best facilities.
-Below are some of the more common risks associated with eyelid surgery:
+It is important to remember that while all procedures carry some risk, even when performed by the most highly trained surgeons and at the best facilities.
+Below are some of the more common risks associated with eyelid procedures:

-The likelihood of serious complications arising from the procedure is typically influenced by both the surgeon’s skill as well as the patient’s individual response to the eyelid surgery.
-Certain severe risks or complications can be avoided by cooperating fully and completely following your surgeon’s instructions.
-With patience, a willingness to cooperate, and a qualified surgeon, the complications of eyelid surgery and any associated risks can be dramatically reduced.
+The likelihood of serious complications arising from the procedure is typically influenced by both the surgeon’s skill as well as the patient’s individual response to the eyelid procedure.
+More serious risks or complications can be avoided by cooperating fully and completely following your surgeon’s instructions.
+With patience, a willingness to cooperate, and a qualified surgeon, the complications from an eyelid procedure and any associated risks can be dramatically reduced.